christophetd/CloudFlair/README.md

 For more detail, refer to the companion blog post at **TODO**.

-Here's what it looks like in action.
+Here's what CloudFlair looks like in action.

 ```
 $ python cloudflair.py myvulnerable.site